 From a distance, native azaleas are easily mistaken for honeysuckle vines.
 With long, arching stamens, you might be tempted to relive your childhood, hoping to pull the pistil from the bottom and find a single… Read More

 Updated 03/16/20 As we continue to monitor COVID-19 in Florida, I wanted to take a moment to update our UF/IFAS Extension community about our current status, best practices and next steps.
 Please call your local… Read More

 Category: 4-H & Youth, Agribusiness, Agriculture, Camp, Clubs & Volunteers, Coasts & Marine, Community Volunteers, Conservation, Crops, Curriculum, Disaster Preparation, Events, Farm Management, Florida-Friendly Landscaping, Food Safety, Forests, Fruits & Vegetables, Health & Nutrition, Home Landscapes, Home Management, Horticulture, Invasive Species, Lawn, Livestock, Money Matters, Natural Resources, Pests & Disease, Pests & Disease, Professional Development, Recreation, Relationships & Family, SFYL Hot Topic, Turf, UF/IFAS, UF/IFAS Extension, UF/IFAS Research, UF/IFAS Teaching, Uncategorized, Water, Wildlife, Work & Life

 Growing microgreens at home is both easy and rewarding.
 Learn the basic steps in this video from UF IFAS Extension Escambia County.

 As Hurricane Michael was barreling through the Panhandle region, wasp populations were at their highest of the year.
-Winds and flooding destroyed many of the nests of paper wasps, hornets, and yellow jackets and now wasps may be… Read More
+Winds and flooding destroyed many of the nests of paper wasps, hornets, and yellow jackets and now… Read More